A9ine/ml-project-generator/README.md

 # ML Notebook Generator

 ## Overview
 The ML Notebook Generator is an AI-driven system that creates personalized Jupyter notebooks for hands-on machine learning practice.
 Users can select a machine learning algorithm (currently linear or logistic regression) and specify a project theme.
 The system then generates tailored datasets and code based on the selected algorithm and theme.
+For more detailed information check out our [blog.](https://github.com/A9ine/ml-project-generator/blob/main/blog.md)

 ## Features
 - **Personalized Learning**: Users can choose the ML algorithm and project theme to create a customized learning experience.